pratama6624/PratamaSwiftStudyJourney/README.md

-# Learning Swift: A Programming Languange From APPLE

-# For the Entire APPLE Ecosystem
+# Learning Swift – For the Apple Ecosystem

-This repository is created to document my journey in learning **Swift**, a programming language from apple for the entire apple ecosystem itself.
-All practices, experiments, and updates will be recorded here according to the official documentation and my first-hand experience.

-Note: I combined Swift roadmap with Vapor Framework
+This repository documents my structured journey to deeply learn **Swift**, Apple’s official language for iOS, iPadOS, macOS, watchOS, and tvOS development.

+Although I already have experience with Swift, my learning was previously unstructured.
+Now, I’m following the [official Swift documentation](https://swift.org/documentation/) step-by-step to strengthen my foundation and fill in any gaps.

+### What's inside:
+- Code examples and experiments
+- Notes from official docs
+- Integration with the [Vapor](https://vapor.codes) framework for server-side Swift

+> Combining client-side and server-side Swift for full-stack mastery.

 ## Road Map